-On January 11, 2018, I launched a book covers and first sentences series on Instagram with On the Beach by Nevil Shute.
+On January 11, 2018, I launched a #bookcovers and #firstsentences homage series on Instagram with On the Beach by Nevil Shute.
 I celebrated the 300th post on March 22, 2019, with The Natural World of New Zealand by Gerard Hutching.
 All books are from my bookcase.
 So much for Marie Kondo’s 30-book rule!

 And scrolling through the Instagram series, apart from the odd reference book, a few anthologies, and retro-orange Penguins, all the book covers would catch my eye in a bookshop — which explains why the books are in my bookcase!

-Back in my sales and marketing days, I was taught the purpose of an image or graphic in advertising is to stop you browsing, whether it’s in print media, on the web, or in a bookshop.
-With your attention piqued, marketers hope you will read the advertising text, or in our case, the book, and act.
+Back in my sales and marketing days, I learned the purpose of an image or graphic in advertising is to stop you browsing, whether it’s in print media, on the web, or in a bookshop.
+And then, with your attention piqued, marketers hope you will read the advertising text, or in our case, the book, and act.

-I also admitted in the Woman in the Window blog post, I’m a sucker for a good first sentence, too.
-I will pick up a book and read the first sentences — be it the cover blurb, foreword, introduction, author’s note, or opening lines — before committing to it.
+I also admitted in the Woman in the Window post I’m a sucker for a good first sentence, too.
+And before committing to it, I will pick up a book and read the first sentences — be it the cover blurb, foreword, introduction, author’s note, or opening lines.
 As I commented in Writing First Sentences (March 2018), as much as I like covers, I’ve found first sentences to be the best judge of whether I’ll enjoy reading a book.

 My Instagram Research Goals

 One of the goals of the Instagram posts was to show off my books.
-Another was to explore the relationship of book covers and first sentences with the reader.
+Another was to explore the relationship between book covers and first sentences with the reader.

-But I soon realised my social media-lab lacks scientific rigour, with the likes affected by the number of followers I have, the timing of posts, the tags, what’s trending, and how many cat videos have been uploaded.
+But I soon realised my social media lab lacks scientific rigour, with the likes affected by the number of followers I have, the timing of posts, the tags, what’s trending, and how many cat videos have been posted today.

 And given the scrolling nature of the Instagram app, I have no idea if those who stop browsing and like the book covers are also taking the time to read and like the first sentences?